kenan-rhoton/OneTrueWayHugo/content/post/wsiu/go.md

 ### Fast Compilation

 Golang compiles *fast*.
 And I don't mean the "Just one cup of coffe" kind of fast.
-I mean "are you sure this isn't just plain C" fast.
+I mean "Are you sure I used the right build command?" fast.

 As an example I timed the compilation of [Revel](https://github.com/revel/revel), one of the main Web Frameworks for Go (which is awesome, by the way) and the compilation took less than a second (specifically 0.879s of real time).